By Rosine Alleva, Journalist/Photographer – Rock At Night France, Switzerland

-About a year ago Deborah BOHNAM (sister of LED ZEPPELIN drummer John « Bonzo » BOHNAM) shared the stage with them 2 days in a row!
+About a year ago Deborah BONHAM (sister of LED ZEPPELIN drummer John « Bonzo » BONHAM) shared the stage with them 2 days in a row!
 ZEPSET is composed of Franck FLACHEZ on lead vocals, Yann BOURHIS on guitar, an awesome rhythm section with Fred JULLIEN on bass, Thierry SCARLATTI on drums, and Fabrice RABOUTOT on keyboards.
 A very interesting bunch of musicians!
 In 2014, ZEPSET was accompanied by 40 musicians (Harmonie du Coteau), the rock repertoire was re-arranged by Jocelyn GUICHON, the conductor and Fabrice RABOUTOT who’s originally a classical musician, jazz piano teacher and arranger!
 I heard about ZEPSET before but it was the first time I met this “dream team” at Woodstock Guitares!!!

 Before admiring their great performance on stage I had a chat with them backstage.